After the 1914-18 war Margaret Preston lived, and created artworks in Mosman.

 This craft helped cure in many ways.
 For one thing, it gave an easy and interesting occupation.
 For another, it restored confidence, when the patient found that he could make things that his doctor could not.
 Again, it gave healthy exercise and allowed the brain to work out original ideas and put them into practice.
 Perhaps the great thing was, that, at the end of the labour, the patient possessed an object that even the doctors wanted, and that he could raise money on if he so wished.

-First Margaret and Gladys had to design and supervise the making of a kiln.
+Margaret and Gladys had to design and supervise the making of a kiln:

 It was found that amongst the patients were bricklayers, who were capable, under strict supervision, of laying the bricks.
 This was done from a simple plan of a small brick kiln, of the kind generally used as an experimental one for brick factories.

-After the kiln was built, clay was excavated from the local area.
+Clay was excavated from the local area.
 It was put into tubs of water and hand-mixed by patients the next day.
-Therapeutic mud-kneading did not work for one patient
+Therapeutic mud-kneading did not work for one patient:

 Memory goes back to one poor “Tommy” who had decided that his hands could not move.
 When they were gently “pushed” into this mud, he quickly decided to pull them out and use them on the “pusher,” who was myself.
 The doctor rushed to the rescue and took away a soldier who had been partly cured of a difficult complex.